iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 2 reviews"/>
 </p>

+> Does not updated numbers daily<br> :date: __2020-10-16 11:24:08__

+> 5.5mm 600mm has 8o9l8y<br> :date: __2020-10-16 07:24:23__

+> Be nice if it worked.
+Despite having the battery optimisation turned off for this app, it keeps coming up "inactive" and telling me to change the setting.
+I agree and it says active.
+A few minutes later I get a notification that it's inactive again.<br> :date: __2020-10-15 04:41:05__

+> Doesn't tell me if there are cases nearby, which would be the most important thing it could do.
+Who cares about the number of cases , I can get that info on the news.<br> :date: __2020-10-12 14:11:12__

 > Recent updates are draining the battery.
 It consumes more than YouTube every day, even watching a few videos.
 Fix it or people will end up uninstalling.
 And do we need to be 15mins with someone infected to get infected?
 Should be reduced to 3 or 5 mins.
 Otherwise useless.<br> :date: __2020-10-11 11:30:26__